fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd13.md

                 - Bird which was carrying Orc 3 is charmed
                 - Bird which was carrying Orc 6 is charmed
                 - Oberon blasts 2xEldritch Blast on Orag 3, hitting for 7 damage
-                    - Uses Bardic Inspiration on Darathra
+                    - Uses Bardic Inspiration on Daratha
                 - Orag 5 is charmed
-                - Darathra moves and then readies her attack
+                - Daratha moves and then readies her attack
                 - Orag 3 mounts the bird which was carrying Orc 6
                     - Uses an action to uncharm the bird
                 - Dagon uses bonus attack on Orag 3 for 9 damage